varunkumardev/amitmerchant1990.github.io/_posts/2019-4-29-laravel-route-model-bindings.md

 There's this neat feature in Laravel where you can validate model IDs that have been injected into the route by injecting model instances directly at route level.

 For instance, instead of injecting `post_id` in the following URL, say, `'api/posts/{post_id}'` and writing all the business logic ourselves just to validate the model IDs, we can directly pass the entire `Post` model instance that matches the given ID in the URL.

-{% include affiliates.html %}

 You can achieve this using two methods: **Implicit Model Binding** and **Explicit Model Binding**.